WHAT TO DO IN ONE DAY IN VALENCIA

 1 day in Alicante?
 Read my itinerary.

 Valencia is a beautiful city that has quite a lot to offer, You could surely spend much more time there and would still find great places all the time.
-However, with a limited time ad only 1 day in Valencia this Valencia itinerary helps you to find out about the best places to see in Valencia in one day (or two).
+However, with a limited time, this Valencia itinerary helps you to find out about the best places to see in in one day in Valencia (or two days).
 Enjoy your trip and if you have questions, contact me on Instagram.